Table of Contents:

 You can report a malicious website in several ways including Internet Service Providers and search engines like Google, Bing, and Yahoo!

 You can track down a scammer by finding out their Internet Protocol (IP) address.
 Once you have this you will be able to learn about their Internet Service Provider (ISPs).
 You can then visit the ISP’s website and look for a ‘report abuse or fraud’ link, often found within the footer or on a Contact page.
-Through this, you will be able to report the malicious website to the ISP.
+Through this, you will be able to report the scam website to the ISP.
 If you provide them with compelling evidence then they may be able to take down the malicious website for you.

 You can also report domain registrars that may have allowed the scammers to initially purchase and register their domain names.
 You can report domain registrars to the Internet Corporation for Assigned Names and Numbers (ICANN).
 Submit the name of the domain registrar, the URL of the offending website, and any evidence of fraudulent activity.